 - Your cards will be mailed to your host in an envelope, and your host will mail them "naked" to other swappers.
 International swappers may request to have them all mailed together in one envelope.

 - If you're sending more than one, please make sure you insert waxed paper, parchment or cellophane between the cards so they don't get stuck together in the envelope, especially if you use glue, paint or sealant

 - Write “MMSA - SLICE, ALTERNATE & SHIFT" on the back of each card and attach your return address in the UPPER LEFT HAND CORNER in case of postal delivery problems.
 An email address legibly written would make it easier for your recipient to thank you.

 - LEAVE THE RIGHT SIDE OF THE POSTCARD BLANK (THE PART WHERE THE ADDRESS "TO" GOES)

 - Include a mailing label with your name and address for each card you create

 (Your host will attach them to the cards she mails back to you)

-- Please attach the proper postage to your postcard (see below for postal guidelines
+- Please include the proper postage in the envelope or adhere stamps to your postcards (see below for postal guidelines)

-- If your card is an unusual shape (square, round) or is flexible but has some lumpy embellishments it will probably cost you the "non machinable" rate of $.68
+- If your card is an unusual shape (square, round) or is flexible but has some lumpy embellishments it will probably cost you the "nonmachinable" rate of $.70

-- If your card doesn't bend at all, the post office considers it a package and you should go get it weighed to figure out the proper postage.
+- If your card doesn't bend at all, the post office may consider it a package and you should go get it weighed and measured to figure out the proper postage.